Ianaac27/ReadMe_Generator/UPDATED_README.md

-# My project
+# This is my project

 ## Description

-  This is my Project
+  This is my project

 ## Table of Contents